FelipeMDuarte/OnMyWay/README.md

 ###Extra Features

 * Facebook integration.
-* Your contacts beeing able to track you in real time if you allow them.
+* Your contacts beeing able to track you in real time during your trip if you allow them.

 ## Usage